bcgov/simsbc/README.md

 ### Features

-The Species Inventory Management System organizes ecological data into Projects and Surveys.
+The Species Inventory Management System organizes ecological data into Projects and Surveys, the latter of which contain species observations, captured or marked animals, and other data.

 - `get_my_projects()` returns a dataframe of Projects that you belong to.
 By default, these are Projects that you have created or have been invited to.
 - `get_all_projects()` returns a dataframe of all Projects that you have access to, including those that you do not belong to.
 Some Projects are secured under the [Species and Ecosystems Data and Information Security Policy](https://www2.gov.bc.ca/gov/content/environment/natural-resource-stewardship/laws-policies-standards-guidance/data-information-security) and may not be returned.

-- `get_project_details()` returns an object of class Project, which has various attributes including name and objectives.
+- `get_project_details()` returns an object of class Project, which has various attributes including a name and objectives.
 - `get_surveys()` returns a dataframe of Surveys from a specific Project.
 - `get_survey_details()` returns an object of class Survey, which has various attributes including objectives, species of interest and start and end dates.